FCollaPi/p2-datasci4health/README.md

 <img width="650" alt="pca-2" src="https://user-images.githubusercontent.com/54454569/169718528-17e63118-ceb7-4d8f-9379-0d32e5d435b2.png">

-Despite the results being remarkably good, we again felt this might have been a confirmation bias, which served as the rationale for the third trial to this first scenario.
+Despite the results being remarkably good, we again felt this might have been a confirmation bias, which served as the rationale for the subsequent trial.

 Nonetheless, we did a detailed results analysis to better evolve the model.